South Africa isn’t just beautiful, it is achingly beautiful.’ – Bill Clinton

 In conclusion, the road trip Cape Town and Johannesburg experience was nothing like those picked up from footage in national geographic or what we pick up from the news.
 There is so much more that one can only muster with a longer stay in this wild untamed reserve.

-I would encourage you to take your leave and leverage on this South Africa 10 Days itinerary for yourself!
+I would encourage you to take some time off and leverage on this South Africa 10 Days itinerary for yourself!

 For another great outdoor story, read my Canada Adventure here.